 Skip to main content

-Middleware system
+Middleware System

 What is middleware?

-Let’s take a look the below diagram
+Let's examine the diagram below:

 EverShop Middleware System

-module.exports = async (request, response, stack, next) => {
+export default async (request, response, next) => {

 try {